kubescape/kubescape/docs/github-code-scanning.md

 5. Optionally enable **Require branches to be up to date before merging**.
 6. Click **Save changes**.

-With this rule in place, a pull request cannot be merged if the Kubescape scan step exits with a non-zero code (i.e., when a compliance threshold is set and not met).
+With this rule in place, the Kubescape workflow check must pass before a pull request can be merged.

+> **Note:** The Basic Example and the official-action example both use `continue-on-error: true` on the scan step, which marks the step as failed but lets the overall job succeed.
+Branch protection gates on the job conclusion, so those workflows will always pass the check regardless of findings.
+To block merges on security findings, use the **Setting a Compliance Threshold** pattern above, where the dedicated `Enforce compliance threshold` step has no `continue-on-error` and fails the job when the threshold is not met.
+Alternatively, configure a failure severity under **Settings → Code security → Code scanning** to have GitHub itself block the merge.

 ## Troubleshooting